 • There are no significant natural barriers for the spread of the pathogen along the main pineapple growing stretch from the south to the north of Queensland.
-Potential natural spread between Queensland and other minor production areas is likely to be less as a result of the large dry land masses between production areas.
+Potential natural spread between Queensland and other minor pineapple production areas is likely to be moderated by the large dry land masses between production areas.